-Population~II (Pop~II) stars emerge from gas clouds enriched with metals expelled by earlier Pop~III SNe.
-While the density threshold for Pop~II star formation is identical to that of Pop~III stars, an additional criterion requires that the gas possesses a metallicity greater than the critical level, $Z_{\rm crit}=10^{-5.5}\zsun$, as suggested by dust-continuum cooling (e.g., \citealp{Omukai2000, Schneider2010, Safranek2016}).
-In both the {\sc Burst} and {\sc SIMF} runs, we assume that Pop~II stars form as stellar clusters with a mass of 500$\msun$.
-Therefore, once a gas particle satisfies the two conditions, $n_{\rm th}$ and $Z_{\rm crit}$, it is replaced to a sink particle accreting surrounding gas until attaining $m_{\rm PopII}=500\msun$.
+Pop~II stars emerge from gas clouds enriched with metals expelled by earlier Pop~III SNe.
+Although the density threshold for Pop~II star formation is identical to that of Pop~III stars, an additional criterion requires that the gas possesses a metallicity greater than the critical level $Z_{\rm crit}=10^{-5.5}\zsun$, as suggested by dust-continuum cooling (e.g., \citealp{Omukai2000, Schneider2010, Safranek2016}).
+In both the {\sc Burst} and the {\sc Simf} runs, we assume that Pop~II stars form as stellar clusters with a mass of 500$\msun$.
+Therefore, once a gas particle satisfies the two conditions, $n_{\rm th}$ and $Z_{\rm crit}$, it is replaced by a sink particle that accretes surrounding gas until reaching $m_{\rm PopII}=500\msun$, meaning that the seven nearest gas particles lose all of their mass instantaneously.
 Note that when a star particle forms, it inherits the metallicity of the gas from which it was created.

 For Pop~II stars, we use the Salpeter IMF (\citealp{Salpeter1955}), which is defined by the form $dN/d\log m \approx m^{-\alpha}$, with a slope $\alpha=1.35$ over the mass range of $[0.1-100]\msun$.
-In the {\sc Burst} approach, once a Pop~II stellar cluster is identified, we treat a star particle as a SSP where stars are continuously distributed according to the given IMF.
-In {\sc SIMF} runs, on the other hand, stochastic IMF sampling is performed immediately upon the formation of a Pop~II cluster by extracting individual stars from the given IMF.
-Specifically, we utilize the inverse transform sampling method using the Salpeter IMF as the probability density function.
-Sampling proceeds until the cumulative mass of the extracted Pop~II stars reaches the mass of the stellar cluster, $m_{\rm PopII}=500\msun$ (e.g., \citealp{Haas2010}; \citealp{Applebaum2020}).
-Fig.~\ref{fig1} shows the IMFs of all stars from the {\sc Halo1-SIMF} run on the left, demonstrating good agreement with the assumed Salpeter IMF.
-Among the sampled stars, we only retain information for stars within the mass range of $8-40\msun$ (indicated as the shaded region in Fig.~\ref{fig1}), as these correspond to the masses of Type~II SN progenitors (\citealp{Heger2003}).
-This mass range is further divided into eight bins, denoted by dotted vertical lines in Fig.~\ref{fig1} for the sake of efficient SN explosion modeling.
+In the {\sc burst} approach, once a Pop~II stellar cluster is identified, we treat a star particle as a SSP where stars are continuously distributed according to the given IMF.
+In {\sc Simf} runs, on the other hand, stochastic IMF sampling is performed immediately upon the formation of a Pop~II cluster by extracting individual stars from the given IMF.
+Specifically, we utilize the inverse transform sampling method using the IMF function as the probability density function.
+The sampling continues until the cumulative mass of the extracted star masses reaches the mass of the stellar cluster, $m_{\rm PopII}=500\msun$ (e.g., \citealp{Haas2010}; \citealp{Applebaum2020}).